AckeeCZ/terraform-memorystore-redis/README.md

 # Terraform Redis instance in Memorystore store with stateful set deployment to GKE

 This module is here just cause we wanted to deploy Redis in Memorystore and create proxy pod for it to create simple access for developers.
-Once everything is deployed, use goproxie to forward traffic from a local machine.
-For normal applications running in the GPC, use `google_redis_instance_hostname` from outputs.
+Once everything is deployed, use [goproxie](https://github.com/AckeeCZ/goproxie) to forward traffic from a local machine.
+For normal applications running in the GCP, use `google_redis_instance_hostname` from outputs.

 ## Usage